Micu22/Micu22/README.md

-Profile of: [Michał Kuczek][michalkuczek.pl]
-## I'm a Psychology student, WordPress Developer, and Blueberry farmer!!
+## I'm a Psychology student, WordPress Developer, and Blueberry farmer 🤠

 - 📚 I have learned everything myself.
 I went to school only for 1 year, and from 6 grade no-one was telling me things, all I know is a result of active research.
 As a by-product I often have a different pespective on things.
 - 🧠 I am studying Organizational Psychology, because I want to be a mediator (someone who mediates in the process of finding Win-Win solutions)